everalert/annodue/MANUAL.md

 #### Key Information & Notes

-Hold `Shift` while launching the game to launch it without any modifications.
+Hold `Shift` while launching the game to run it in vanilla mode (no Annodue modifications).

 Press `P` to toggle Practice Mode.
 This mode is required to use certain features, and cannot be toggled off during a race.